 ATX offers fractional plates in 0.5kg & 1kg.
 They are made from steel as opposed to cast iron.
 This makes them extremely compact and they have minor weight variances.
 They look great too!

 Power Maxx is the way to go for most of the athletes.
-They might not be as precise as the ATX Powerlifting Fractional Plates, but unless you own competition specification equipment you should not worry about it.
+They might not be as precise as the Calibrated Powerlifting Plates, but unless you own competition specification equipment you should not worry about it.